seth-woo/scriptable-habit-tracker/README.md

 4. Rename the script.
 5. Tap `Run` in the bottom-right corner.

-The spacing in this script is optimized for a medium-size widget (4x2 app icons).
+The spacing in this script is optimized for a medium-size widget (4x2 app icons) on a 6.3" display (iPhone 16 Pro).

 To add the widget to Home Screen: